ProfessorPelican/Tkinter/README.md

 # tkinter

 ## Overall Purpose:
 This is an example of taking Python data analytics and packaging them into a simple application so that an end user with no knowledge of programming can run it on demand.
-Otherwise, the Python code is typically scheduled to run or else run by a data analyst.
-In this case, the code will clean up files with *.TMP (Windows sometimes creates these as backup files for MS Office and then not delete them).
-It moves the files to a designated folder, like an archive folder, just in case you need them (since they are MS Office backup).
+Otherwise, Python code is typically scheduled to run or else run by a data analyst, which works often but sometimes is not ideal.

+This application cleans up *.TMP files (Windows sometimes creates these as backup files for MS Office and then doesn't delete them).
+It moves the files to a designated folder, like an archive folder, just in case you need them (since they are MS Office backups).

 ## Useful Code Aspects:
 <ul>